mattdibi/RSPassengerCounter/YoctoProjectConfigurationFiles/README.md

 * First you need to modify **local.conf**.
 Use the one provided in this repository
 * Then add the **auto.conf** file needed for the librealsense library.
 Use the one provided in this repository

+**Note**: Seems like the PREFERRED PROVIDER for openjdk-7-jre must be oracle-jse-jre

 ## Resulting folder structure

 ```sh